jxhou/ContentExplorer/design docs/AngularAnimation.md

 3. Each transition has its stateChangeExpr such as 'my-state1 <=> my-state2', along with a step, or an array of steps.
 A step could be just: transition("on <=> off", animate(500)),
 Or as complicated as the content in above animation structure.
-When an array of steps is used, it is actually a simplified version of [sequence](https://angular.io/api/animations/sequence) function call, which means the all the steps are executed in sequence as defined by sequenc function.
-The step in the array could be a [group](https://angular.io/api/animations/group), which a list of animations run in parrallel.
+When an array of steps is used, it is actually a simplified version of [sequence](https://angular.io/api/animations/sequence) function call, which means the all the steps are executed in sequence as defined by sequence function.
+The step in the array could be a [group](https://angular.io/api/animations/group), which a list of animations run in parallel.
 A step could be a [query](https://angular.io/api/animations/query) function call.
 4. a [query](https://angular.io/api/animations/query) has a selector, along with an animation or an array of steps run in sequence, as shown above.
 A special step is [stagger](https://angular.io/api/animations/stagger), which can only be used in the context of query.
 The stagger can apply animation to each of the selected elements in sequence with specified delay